 For more information on the ban on smoking in cars with children, please contact the Health Protection Service on (02) 6205 1700.

-Smoking in cars with children information sheet (PDF File - 387k)
+Smoking in cars with children poster (PDF File - 250k)

 Smoke-free outdoor eating and drinking areas